 James Mosley’s Typefoundry is the definitive example of online writing on type history.

 Eye blog Type Tuesdays (but also other categories; explore the online archive or posts and articles).

 Mark Jamra’s Type Culture includes a lot of good student work.
 There is a range: try to filter by your reading list.

-Edited blogs such as John Boardley’s I Love Typography and Stephen Coles’ Typographica offer some degree of quality control, and can reveal editorial choices.
+Stephen Coles’ Typographica and John Boardley’s I Love Typography offer some quality control, and can reveal editorial choices.
 On ILT pay more attention to the ‘Type history’ series, and the designer interviews; start with Sebastian Lester’s.

 Peter Bil’ak and Johanna Bil’ak-Balusíková’s Typotheque Articles section makes available many relevant articles.
-The site has now far too many entries for its structure (authors, titles, etc.), so some discretion is needed when making choices.
+The site has many relevant entries, so try to prioritise.